mjoblin/vibinui/README.md

 ## Examples

+### Transport controls

+Full streamer transport controls are available.

+![Streamer transport controls]

 ### Currently-playing information

 Vibin shows information on the currently-playing track.
 This works for both local media and AirPlay (although the waveform is not shown for AirPlay).

-#### Transport controls

-Full streamer transport controls are available.

 #### Lyrics